ngumina/policy-library-CIS-Policy-Set-for-AWS-EC2-Terraform/README.md

-# Pre-written Sentinel Policies for AWS CIS Foundations Benchmarking
+# Pre-written Sentinel Policies for Center for Internet Security(CIS) AWS Foundations Benchmark

 Pre-written Sentinel policies are ready to use compliance checks for CIS AWS Foundations Benchmarking v1.2, v1.4 and v3.0 to help enable your AWS resources meet industry security standards.